 - Visits will be made in advance and scheduled by Activities Staff.

 - The facility will assign staff to assist with the transition of residents, monitoring of visitation, and cleaning and disinfecting areas used for visitation after each visit using an EPA-approved disinfectant.

 - The facility will post signage regarding facemask utilization and hand hygiene and uses applicable floor markings for social distancing.

-- The facility will screen all visitors for signs and symptoms of COVID-19 and validate the visitor’s negative COVID test within 7 days of visiting prior to resident access.
-Visitation will be refused if the individual(s) does not have a negative COVID test within 7 days or if they exhibit any COVID-19 symptoms.
+- The facility will screen all visitors for signs and symptoms of COVID-19.
 This will include temperature checks and screening questions to assess potential exposure to COVID-19, international travel and to states designated under the Commissioner’s travel advisory.
 The facility must maintain the screening question asked onsite in an electronic format and make it available upon the Department’s request.

 - Visitors and residents must wear a facemask or face covering (must always cover both the nose and mouth when on the premises of the facility).
 Masks will be available for visitors as needed.

 - Visiting areas will have easily accessible alcohol-based hand rub, for residents, visitors, and staff.

 - Visitors under 18 must be accompanied by an adult and be able to wear face mask/face covering.